Docker on Windows on-premises

 e.
 Set the Receiver type to either FTP, FTPS, Syslog – UDP, or Syslog – TCP, or Syslog – TLS.

-Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional setting or your Firewall/Proxy.
+Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional settings or your firewall/proxy.

 Go to the Log collectors tab at the top.